 So firstly, what makes you so passionate about urban design and transformation?

 Like most people, I’ve got a vested interest in what our collective future looks like.
 I’m driven by the need to understand and address the most significant challenges posed to our generation – our environmental impacts, our social inequities and the increasingly disconnected view of our place in the world.

 You’ve worked extensively in the Middle East and in Australia, on some major projects and urban development strategies.
-What would you say are some key insights from overseas, that could apply to Auckland?
+What would you say are some key insights that could apply to any city in the region?

 Working on a project in Abu Dhabi in the UAE, really ignited a new way of looking at projects for me.
 I led the master planning for the public realm for Masdar city, working alongside Foster + Partners, a British architecture and integrated design studio.

 Our ultimate (and client-led) goal was to create a zero carbon, zero waste city.
 Our approach looked at a ’systems-based’ breakdown of how to achieve a harmonious balance across different environmental, social and economic drivers, for a successful, sustainable and thriving city.

 The underlying principles and systems we developed still guide me today, and are relevant to all of our professional outlooks regardless of discipline.
 Understanding the bigger picture is a critical starting point to our projects, when our goal is true and lasting transformation.